Top 100 Software Testing Interview Questions

 18. Repeated Testing of an already tested program, after modification, to discover any defects introduced or uncovered as a result of the changes in the software being tested or in another related or unrelated software component:

-Here is an aswesome video on Unit Testing
+Here is an awesome video on Unit Testing

 Testing the end to end functionality of the system as a whole is defined as a functional system testing.

-21. What is the benefits of Independent Testing
+21. What are the benefits of Independent Testing?

 22. In a REACTIVE approach to testing when would you expect the bulk of the test design work to be begun?